tangchau/learngit/readme.txt

-Git is a version control stystem
+Git is a distributed version control stystem
-Git is free sortware
+Git is free sorftware